Eschatologue/CM_wiki/docs/spells/3rd-level.md

 The fire spreads around corners.
 It ignites flammable objects in the area that aren't being worn or carried.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the damage increases by 1d6 for each slot level above 3rd.

 ### Flame Arrows
 *3rd-level transmutation*